Portrait unveiled of Kevin Kamenetz, late Baltimore County executive

 Adele Kass, who worked for Kamenetz when he was on the County Council and as county executive, recalled his passion for making the county a better place to live.

-“I never met anyone more honest, more sincere, more giving, more always wanting to do the right thing,” said Kass.
+“I never met anyone more honest, more sincere, more giving, more always wanting to do the right thing,” Kass said.

 “He had this innate ability to see things long before anyone else could see it,” Mohler said.